 - A complete set of official transcripts (certified and translated as applicable)

-- Three letters of recommendation (These can now be submitted on-line.
+- Three letters of recommendation (Please submit online.
 We do not provide forms for the recommendations.
-If submitted as hard copy, the letters must be confidential and on official letterhead.
-Recommendation letters can be in German or English)
+Recommendation letters can be in German or English).

 - A statement of purpose describing your background, training and degree objectives.
 An optional personal statement may also be submitted.
 This statement provides an opportunity to let the admissions committee know about educational, cultural or economic disadvantages you may have experienced.

 - A writing sample (For an MA applicant, the writing sample should be a 8-10 pp. critical paper or part of a thesis paper.
-For those applying for the Ph.D., it should be 10-25pp.
-Papers can be in German or English.)
+For those applying for the Ph.D., it should be 10-30 pp. Papers can be in German or English.)

 - Teaching Assistantship Application (PDF)

 Applicants can expect to be notified that they have received a Fellowship or Teaching Assistantship by April 15th.
 The official letters of acceptance (sent by the Graduate School) arrive in May.
-If you have not heard from the Graduate School by July 1st, please contact the Germanics Department.
+If you have not heard from the Graduate School by July 1st, please contact the German Studies Department.